BAES Chicken

 In conclusion…

-Due to the omnipresence of popular fried chicken sandwiches already available in Portland, it was crucial to have a distinct voice and personality online.
-As a result of successfully engaging with our community, BAES was able to rely on user generated content and purely focus on creating funny content that was easy to share and fun to consume.
+Due to the omnipresence of popular fried chicken sandwiches already available in Portland, it was crucial to develop a distinct voice and personality online.
+As a result of successfully engaging with our community, BAES was able to rely on user generated content (saving a considerable amount of money), while keeping the focus on funny content that was easy to share and fun to consume.